AyushiSahai/customer-support-chatbot-bedrock/README.md

 ## 12. Evidence

 Screenshots demonstrating the implementation and testing are available in the `screenshots/` directory.

 The evidence includes:

-- Complete Bedrock Flow diagram
+- Complete flow classification and routing
-- Classifier configuration
-- Condition node configuration
-- Bug-report execution
+- Bug-report execution trace
-- Lambda execution trace
+- Bug-report Lambda execution trace
-- Bug-report output
 - Platform FAQ response
 - Uncovered FAQ response
 - Other-request routing
-- Flow execution traces
-- Evaluation-related results

-These screenshots provide visual evidence of the implemented flow and its tested behavior.
+The screenshots provide visual evidence of the implemented flow and its tested behavior across the main request paths.

 ---